 Public Health England (PHE).
 Leads in matters of health protection and sets the overall outcomes framework for public health.
-An executive agency of the Department of Health.
+An executive agency of the Department of Health and Social Care.

 Patient Participation Group (PPG).
 A group of patients who are interested in health and healthcare issues and want to get involved with / support the running of their local GP practice.

 Primary care.
 The initial contact for many people when they develop a health problem.
 The term primary care covers GP services, dentists, pharmacists, optometrists and ophthalmic medical practitioners.
 NHS 111 and NHS walk-in centres are also primary care services.

 Procurement.
 The acquisition of goods and/or services at the best cost, in the right quantity and quality for the direct benefit of an organisation or service, usually via a contract.
 In DH it refers to purchasing processes made by DH, usually to further improve health and social care services.